9-8-7-6/cs-notes/operating-systems/08-memory management.md

 ## Background
 - Main memory and registers are the only storage CPU can access directly
 - Multiple programs are brought into memory to improve performance and utilization
-- A process can be moved between disk and memory by Virtual memory
+- A process can be moved between disk and memory using virtual memory

----

 ## Multistep Processing of a User Program